hafarooki/ExplosionReversal/README.md

 Use the config.yml file to edit the settings.

 # Commands

-The only command is "/regen" to regenerate all pending blocks.
+1. `/regen` regenerates all pending blocks.
 It requires the `explosionreversal.regen` permission.

+2. `/explosionreversalreload` reloads the config.
+It requires the `explosionreversal.reload` permission.

 # Contributing
 Fork the project.